ejjonny/backer/README.md

 ## Status

-The crate is currently usable but is very new!
+The crate is currently usable but new!
 Breaking changes may be relatively frequent as the crate matures.

 Contributions are always welcome 🤗